Acccrypto/RISC-V-SoC/README.md

-# Implement Kyber and Dilithium on Multi-Core RISC-V SoC FPGA Platform
+# Optimized Hardware-Software Co-Design for Kyber and Dilithium on RISC-V SoC FPGA

 This repository provides implementations of Kyber and Dilithium based on Multi-Core RISC-V SoC FPGA platform.
 Each algorithm is implemented in three different ways: